 It’s hard to beat a bowlful of luscious, gooey mac and cheese.
-Quite possibly the most popular comfort food in America, if not farther afield, anyone can understand the broad appeal.
+Quite possibly the most popular comfort food in America, if not further afield, anyone can understand the broad appeal.
 Tender noodles cooked al dente and smothered in a buttery cheddar sauce really speak for themselves.
-Even the pickiest eaters will gladly dig into this beloved vegan kids meal without protest.
+Even the pickiest eaters will gladly dig into this beloved kids meal without protest.

 Simple and straightforward, classic mac is already a great go-to dinner, but that doesn’t mean we can’t have more fun with it.
 Create a pasta masterpiece by adding in a full rainbow of roasted vegetables that taste so amazing, you won’t even realize it’s healthy!
 Rainbow mac & cheese is the ultimate everyday meal that will never get boring.

-- Allergen-friendly: Everyone’s invited to the table!
+Allergen-friendly: Everyone’s invited to the table!
 Since it’s vegan, it’s also naturally dairy-free and eggless.
 If you have celiac disease, use gluten-free noodles to keep wheat out of the equation.

-- Fast and easy: Use packaged vegan mac & cheese for truly instant gratification.
+Fast and easy: Use packaged vegan mac & cheese for truly instant gratification.
 Anyone who can boil water can whip this one up in minutes.
 If you plan ahead and roast the vegetables in advance, you can quickly accommodate the dinnertime rush.

-- Seasonal, all year round: No matter the weather, there’s always something fresh in local markets.
+Seasonal, all year round: No matter the weather, there’s always something fresh in local markets.
 Change the array of additions to keep things exciting 365 days a year.

-- Affordable: Start from scratch to get a restaurant-quality meal for pennies on the dollar.
+Affordable: Start from scratch to get a restaurant-quality meal for pennies on the dollar.
 Save even more by using frozen vegetables and shopping produce sales.

 Boxed or Homemade Mac & Cheese?